cryptocrew-validators/ics-simulation-tests/README.md

 ./test.sh
 ```

-_node provision with vagrant takes about 15mins_
+_-> please note node provision with vagrant takes about 15mins_

 The script will perform the following steps: